Fsociety-Mrn/Condo-Security-System/README.md

-# AI Smart Door Lock System
+# Smart door lock system with AI Identification using IoT Technology

 this branch use for production final only